-Telecom Backup Power revenues of \$0.6 million declined (\$2.3) million, or (79%), due to a significant decline in shipments of methanol-based and hydrogen-based backup power systems combined with a significant decline in shipments of hydrogen-based backup power stacks.
-New customer deployments of Telecom Backup Power system and stack solutions continued to be negatively impacted by the relatively long, protracted sales cycle that includes additional time required for qualification, onsite testing, field trialing and certification, as well as by our plan to address product quality issues in 2014.
+Telecom Backup Power revenues of \$3.0 million increased \$0.4 million, or 15%, due primarily to an increase in shipments of methanol-based backup power systems combined with an increase in shipments of hydrogen-based backup power stacks.
+The increase in methanol-based backup power system shipments was driven by an initial order from Reliance Jio Infocomm Limited ("RJIL") for 100 ElectraGenTM-ME 2.5kW fuel cell backup power systems to be deployed in RJIL's wireless telecom network in India.
+Shipment of these initial 100 systems was completed in the second quarter of 2015.
+This increase was partially offset by a lower average selling price in the second quarter of 2015 on sales of methanol-based backup power systems due primarily to product mix as the 100-system RJIL order was for 2.5kW systems compared to predominately 5.0kW system shipments in the second quarter of 2014.
+New customer deployments of Telecom Backup Power system and stack solutions also continued to be negatively impacted by the relatively long, protracted sales cycle that includes additional time required for qualification, onsite testing, field trialing and certification, as well as by our plan to address certain product quality issues discovered in 2014.

-Material Handling revenues of \$2.6 million increased \$0.6 million, or 29%, as a result of higher stack shipments in support of Plug Power Inc.'s GenDriveTM systems.
+Material Handling revenues of \$2.7 million decreased (\$1.4) million, or (34%), as a result of lower stack shipments to our customer, Plug Power.